develoser/develoser.github.io/_posts/2018-01-10-typescript-dependency-injection.md

 category: blog
 author: luis
 externalLink: false
-hidden: true
 ---

-In a [previous post](http://develoser.mx/blog/typescript-aws) we have already explained how to setup a simple TypeScript (TS) project running in AWS Lambda, this time we are going to take advantage of having TS and introduce the last but not least <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)" target="_blank">SOLID</a> principle: <a href="https://en.wikipedia.org/wiki/Dependency_injection" target="_blank">Dependency Inversion/Injection (DI)</a>.
+In a [previous post](http://www.develoser.me/typescript-and-aws-lambda/) we have already explained how to setup a simple TypeScript (TS) project running in AWS Lambda, this time we are going to take advantage of having TS and introduce the last but not least <a href="https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)" target="_blank">SOLID</a> principle: <a href="https://en.wikipedia.org/wiki/Dependency_injection" target="_blank">Dependency Inversion/Injection (DI)</a>.

 One of the situations that led me to TS instead of pure ES6 was the lack of a good library for DI.
 There are a lot of them ([Electrolyte](https://github.com/jaredhanson/electrolyte), [Spur-IoC](https://github.com/opentable/spur-ioc) among others) but all that I tested ended up looking like [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch) in the fall of 2010, until [Inversify](http://inversify.io) arrived.